Collect taxes

 Add registrations

-Stripe Tax only calculates tax in jurisdictions where you’re registered to collect tax and requires you to add your registrations in the Dashboard.
+Stripe Tax only calculates tax in jurisdictions where you’re registered to collect tax.
+You must add your registrations in the Dashboard.

 OptionalCollect customer addressClient-side

-In most cases, the tax you collect depends on your customer’s location.
-Collecting your customer’s full address gives the most accurate tax calculation result.
+The tax you collect typically depends on your customer’s location.
+For the most accurate tax calculation, collect your customer’s full address.
 Before collecting an address, you can show your customer an estimate based on their IP address.

 Note

-The examples below use a simple custom address form, but you can also use the Address Element.
-The Address Element helps you collect addresses from customers with autocomplete and localisation features.
+The examples below use a simple custom address form, but you can also use the Address Element to collect addresses from customers with autocomplete and localization features.

 The form below collects a full postal address: